Static-electro/c011apsy/README.md

 wave.init( mySeed );
 ```

-Here, using some tile id as `TileType` makes the most sense.
+Using some tile id as `TileType` makes the most sense here.

 Now you are ready to start the generation! `c011apsy` provides fine-ish control over the generation process.
 You can either run it all in one go, or step-by-step (see [Algorithm Implementation](https://github.com/Static-electro/c011apsy#algorithm-implementation)).
 You may also provide a callback, which will be called each time an output cell (e.g. a pixel) is updated.
 However, keep in mind that a callback often is a *HUGE* performance killer, beware.